ccarswell/assetfinder/README.md

 ### Usage
 * Create a Landing Page  in the Business Unit and host this page within
-* Open with the url of the Landing Page and add in the parameter &pwd=5e751S23Gr at the end of the URL
+* Open with the url of the Landing Page and add in the parameter &pwd=XXXXXX at the end of the URL
 * Add "debug=true" to the end of the url to enable debugging mode